dtcrout/tubuler/README.md

 ### How It Works

 tubuler is split into two different parts: the Electron front-end and the Flask back-end.
 Running the app starts the Flask app in the background.
-When the user submits a URL, a REST call is made to the back-end which downloads the video to the user's selected location.
+When the user submits a URL, a POST request is made to the back-end which triggers the video download to the user's selected location.

-The front-end is developed in JavaScript [ES6](https://en.wikipedia.org/wiki/ECMAScript) to standardize development.
-The code which is developed on and the code which is used by Electron are separated into different directories.
-Development is done in `src/` and then transcribed into another directory `lib/` using [Babel](https://babeljs.io/).
+#### Front-end

+The front-end code is split into two directories:

+* `src/`: Development source files (all development happens here)
+* `lib/`: Source code used by Electron

+JS development adheres to [ES6](https://en.wikipedia.org/wiki/ECMAScript) to standardize development.
+When running or building tubuler, [Babel](https://babeljs.io/) is ran first to transcribe the files in `src/` to the files in `lib/`.
 Looking into `package.json` can give more clarity into the development workflow.

-The back-end is developed in Python using [PEP-8](https://www.python.org/dev/peps/pep-0008/) formatting. `npm run deps` creates a virtual environment `venv/` where all Python dependencies are contained.
+#### Back-end

 All Python source files are in the `src/download_video/` directory.
 The Flask app can be ran independently by running the following command in the root of the tubuler:

 ```
 $ ./venv/bin/python src/download_video/app.py